China to ban online impersonation accounts, enforce real-name registration

 Many users of social media create parody accounts of prominent figures and institutions to poke fun at them.

-The new regulations are part of efforts to impose real-name registration requirements on internet users and halt the spread of rumours online, CAC said.
+The new regulations are part of efforts to impose real-name registration requirements on internet users and halt the spread of rumors online, CAC said.

 The measure reflects China's tightening control of the internet, which has accelerated since President Xi Jinping took power in early 2013.

 Internet companies will have the responsibility to enforce the rules, said the CAC.
-Among these are Tencent Holdings Ltd, which runs hugely popular instant messaging services WeChat and QQ, and microblog operator Weibo Corp, as well as several online forums.
+Among these are Tencent Holdings Ltd (0700.HK), which runs hugely popular instant messaging services WeChat and QQ, and microblog operator Weibo Corp (WB.O), as well as several online forums.

 Weibo strongly supports adoption of the regulations and will strengthen its management efforts, a spokesman said by e-mail.
 In the past month, Weibo has removed 293 accounts with "harmful names", including those which are political, pornographic and related to public security, he said.